henrik/gitwatch/README.md

 * don't notify about yourself
 * group by push batch, not by individual commit
 * notify by email?
+* pick up config from a file in the repo if possible
 * split up
 * doc
 * spec